Feijoa: Cultivation

-The main cultivation areas are not located in the original region of the feijoa; they are found in New Zealand, the United States (California), and Colombia, among other countries.
+The main cultivation areas are in countries such as New Zealand, the United States (especially California), and Colombia, rather than feijoa's native region.
 Some cultivars of F. sellowiana, widely distributed internationally, derive from a small number of introductions of "Uruguayan type" plants.
-In 1890, Professor Edouard André introduced a specimen or a few specimens of the species from Uruguay to France, which were the origin of the seedlings introduced in California, and later reached New Zealand.
+In 1890, Professor Edouard André introduced a specimen or a few specimens of the species from Uruguay to France, which were the origin of the seedlings introduced in California and which later reached New Zealand.
 Subsequently, Colombia introduced materials from various parts of the world.

+Uruguay continues to have breeding and commercialization programs focused on creating cultivars better for commercial production, with better fruit characteristics, such as including thinner skin, smaller seeds and better flavor and color.
+The program, initiated in 2000 by the Instituto Nacional de Semillas and the Instituto Nacional de Investigación Agropecuaria, has identified 4 varieties registered for commercial development, alongside an expansion of growers and unregistered varieties.

 Some grafted cultivars of feijoa are self-fertile.
 Most are not and require a pollinator.
-Seedlings may or may not be of usable quality; and may or may not be self-fertile.
+Seedlings may or may not be of usable quality, and may or may not be self-fertile.
 Feijoas will mature into a sprawly shrub but can be kept successfully as a large container plant, though accommodations will need to be made for the width of the plants, and the need to encourage new growth for fruit production.

 Feijoas are occasionally found as landscape plants in Texas, Florida, California, and the maritime Pacific Northwest.
-They can succeed in greenhouses in temperate parts of the United States; and have been grown in-ground as fruiting trees on the United States east coast in coastal Georgia and South Carolina as well as in California.
-Other regions of the United States such as the southernmost Appalachian Mountains, and the immediate coastal region from North Carolina to Delaware would warrant further investigation.
+They can succeed in greenhouses in temperate parts of the United States, and have been grown in-ground as fruiting trees on the United States east coast in coastal Georgia and South Carolina, as well as in California.
+Other regions of the United States, such as the southernmost Appalachian Mountains and the immediate coastal region from North Carolina to Delaware, would warrant further investigation.